-With holiday spending as a whole expected to rise to over $1 trillion this year, how can a local SEO strategy help brick-and-mortar businesses to compete with Amazon and other online retailers to capture more of the customer’s dollar?
+With holiday spending as a whole expected to rise to over $1 trillion this year, how can a local SEO strategy help brick-and-mortar businesses compete with Amazon and other online retailers to capture more of the customer’s dollars?

 This year, Cyber Monday has gained popularity with 56% of shoppers expecting to participate in the online shopping festivities, up from just 39% in 2016.
 While Black Friday shopping remains relatively stable, hovering around 52% of shoppers who plan to hit the stores the day after Thanksgiving.